DetachHead/basedpyright/docs/configuration.md

 ### basedpyright exclusive settings

-- <a name="reportUnreachable"></a> **reportUnreachable** [boolean or string, optional]: Generate or suppress diagnostics for unreachable code.
+- <a name="reportUnreachable"></a> **reportUnreachable** [boolean or string, optional]: Generate or suppress diagnostics for unreachable code. [more info](../benefits-over-pyright/new-diagnostic-rules.md#reportunreachable)

-- <a name="reportAny"></a> **reportAny** [boolean or string, optional]: Generate or suppress diagnostics for expressions that have the `Any` type. this accounts for all scenarios not covered by the `reportUnknown*` rules (since "Unknown" isn't a real type, but a distinction pyright makes to disallow the `Any` type only in certain circumstances).
+- <a name="reportAny"></a> **reportAny** [boolean or string, optional]: Generate or suppress diagnostics for expressions that have the `Any` type. this accounts for all scenarios not covered by the `reportUnknown*` rules (since "Unknown" isn't a real type, but a distinction pyright makes to disallow the `Any` type only in certain circumstances). [more info](../benefits-over-pyright/new-diagnostic-rules.md#reportany)

 - <a name="reportExplicitAny"></a> **reportExplicitAny** [boolean or string, optional]: Ban all explicit usages of the `Any` type.
-While `reportAny` bans expressions typed as `Any`, this rule bans using the `Any` type directly eg. in a type annotation.
+While `reportAny` bans expressions typed as `Any`, this rule bans using the `Any` type directly eg. in a type annotation. [more info](../benefits-over-pyright/new-diagnostic-rules.md#reportexplicitany)

-- <a name="reportIgnoreCommentWithoutRule"></a> **reportIgnoreCommentWithoutRule** [boolean or string, optional]: Enforce that all `# type:ignore`/`# pyright:ignore` comments specify a rule in brackets (eg. `# pyright:ignore[reportAny]`)
+- <a name="reportIgnoreCommentWithoutRule"></a> **reportIgnoreCommentWithoutRule** [boolean or string, optional]: Enforce that all `# type:ignore`/`# pyright:ignore` comments specify a rule in brackets (eg. `# pyright:ignore[reportAny]`). [more info](../benefits-over-pyright/new-diagnostic-rules.md#reportignorecommentwithoutrule)

 - <a name="reportPrivateLocalImportUsage"></a> **reportPrivateLocalImportUsage** [boolean or string, optional]: Generate or suppress diagnostics for use of a symbol from a local module that is not meant to be exported from that module.
-Like `reportPrivateImportUsage` but also checks imports from your own code.
+Like `reportPrivateImportUsage` but also checks imports from your own code. [more info](../benefits-over-pyright/new-diagnostic-rules.md#reportprivatelocalimportusage)

-- <a name="reportImplicitRelativeImport"></a> **reportImplicitRelativeImport** [boolean or string, optional]: Generate or suppress diagnostics for non-relative imports that do not specify the full path to the module.
+- <a name="reportImplicitRelativeImport"></a> **reportImplicitRelativeImport** [boolean or string, optional]: Generate or suppress diagnostics for non-relative imports that do not specify the full path to the module. [more info](../benefits-over-pyright/new-diagnostic-rules.md#reportimplicitrelativeimport)

-- <a name="reportInvalidCast"></a> **reportInvalidCast** [boolean or string, optional]: Generate or suppress diagnostics for `cast`s to non-overlapping types.
+- <a name="reportInvalidCast"></a> **reportInvalidCast** [boolean or string, optional]: Generate or suppress diagnostics for `cast`s to non-overlapping types. [more info](../benefits-over-pyright/new-diagnostic-rules.md#reportinvalidcast)

-- <a name="reportUnsafeMultipleInheritance"></a> **reportUnsafeMultipleInheritance** [boolean or string, optional]: Generate or suppress diagnostics for classes that inherit from multiple base classes with an `__init__` or `__new__` method, which is unsafe because those additional constructors may either never get called or get called with invalid arguments.
+- <a name="reportUnsafeMultipleInheritance"></a> **reportUnsafeMultipleInheritance** [boolean or string, optional]: Generate or suppress diagnostics for classes that inherit from multiple base classes with an `__init__` or `__new__` method, which is unsafe because those additional constructors may either never get called or get called with invalid arguments. [more info](../benefits-over-pyright/new-diagnostic-rules.md#reportunsafemultipleinheritance)

 - <a name="reportUnusedParameter"></a> **reportUnusedParameter** [boolean or string, optional]: Generate or suppress diagnostics for unused function parameters.

-- <a name="reportImplicitAbstractClass"></a> **reportImplicitAbstractClass** [boolean or string, optional]: Diagnostics for classes that extend abstract classes without also explicitly declaring themselves as abstract or implementing all of the required abstract methods.
+- <a name="reportImplicitAbstractClass"></a> **reportImplicitAbstractClass** [boolean or string, optional]: Diagnostics for classes that extend abstract classes without also explicitly declaring themselves as abstract or implementing all of the required abstract methods. [more info](../benefits-over-pyright/new-diagnostic-rules.md#reportimplicitabstractclass)

 - <a name="reportUnannotatedClassAttribute"></a> **reportUnannotatedClassAttribute** [boolean or string, optional]: Generate or suppress diagnostics for class attribute declarations that do not have a type annotation.
-These are unsafe because for performance reasons, subtypes are not validated to ensure that they are compatible with the supertype.
+These are unsafe because for performance reasons, subtypes are not validated to ensure that they are compatible with the supertype. [more info](../benefits-over-pyright/new-diagnostic-rules.md#reportunannotatedclassattribute)

 ## Discouraged options